branquinhoaa/branquinhoaa.github.io/index.md

 I am Brazilian, former biologist, still very evolutionist :)

-Since 2016 I decided to change my career path and became a software developer.
-Back in that time, it was a challenge - today, I can attest: I couldn't be happier.
+Since 2016 I decided to change my career path - now I am a software developer.
+Back in that time, it was a big challenge but today, I can attest: I couldn't be happier.

 I believe a work environment needs to be respectful, diverse, and that people need to be comfortable to say what they don't know and keep learning every day.